-Welcome Fellow Natural History Enthusiasts, Teachers, Research Scientists, and Wildland Firefighters
+Welcome Natural History Enthusiasts, Teachers, Research Scientists, and Wildland Firefighters

-Of all the distinct, natural communities in California, only one is found throughout and only one can be said to represent the state's most characteristic wilderness: chaparral, a special plant community characterized by drought-hardy, woody shrubs, shaped by a Mediterranean-type climate (summer drought, winter rain) and intense, infrequent wildfires.
+Of all the distinct, natural communities in California, only one is found throughout and only one can be said to represent the state's most characteristic wilderness: chaparral, a special plant community characterized by drought-hardy, woody shrubs, shaped by a Mediterranean-type climate (summer drought, winter rain), and threatened by too many fires.
 It is within the chaparral where California will find its best and perhaps last chance to reclaim its wildness and preserve the quality of life made possible by the region's natural, open spaces.

 The Chaparral Institute is a 501(c)(3) nonprofit, research, and educational organization dedicated to the preservation of native shrubland habitats throughout the world and supporting the creative spirit as inspired by nature.

 Every dime we obtain through donations helps us defray costs for publications, transportation, research and education.
 With no financial attachments to any formal institutions or economic interests we can afford to be the voice of the chaparral without concern over future funding.

 So please join us to help support our mission by becoming amember at one of the following three levels:

 After controlling the ball 90% of the time, shutting out the opposition three games in a row, and riding high on friendship born from struggle and cooperation, our 10-year-old son's soccer All-Star team was forced into a penalty kick show-down due to a 1:1 tie.
 As each player squared off, the tie continued until the last, with goalie kicking against goalie.
 We lost.
 It was such lousy way to lose, especially since our team had played so well together.
 Such a one-on-one showdown just doesn't seem right.